scriptsharks/mkdocs-theme-scriptsharks/docs/customization.md

 For details about standard mkdocs options, see [MkDocs Configuration](http://www.mkdocs.org/user-guide/configuration/).

-In addition, the Windmill theme supports a few additional options, which may be listed under the `extra:` key of `mkdocs.yml`.
+In addition, the Windmill Dark theme supports a few additional options, which may be listed under the `extra:` key of `mkdocs.yml`.

 ## Extra configuration options